PGalicia/CalvinNguyenWebsite/src/js/components/container/README.md

-component/container foilder will hold the following files:
+components/container folder will hold the following files:

 - main.jsx: Where all the the path and their corresponding view is held
 - an base path file, for example, \_home.jsx.
   - Naming convention: Starts with underscore, CamelCase

-Note: Use Presentational components here and here is where we define ALL logic (besides styling logic)
+### Key notes:

+- All logic pertaining to that page, besides styling logic, are defined in these component container and can be passed to presentational components to use.